-There are many other practical activities on offer including workshops on conducting, steel band, gamelan and singing.
+There are many other practical activities on offer including workshops on conducting, steel band, and singing.
 In the summer term, you’ll also have the opportunity to develop skills in teaching drama.
-You’ll also take active roles in community ventures.
-Previous events include a music hub instrumental workshop and a concert for primary school children across Bristol.
+In past years, students have also taken active roles in community ventures: previous events include a music hub instrumental workshop, and a concert for primary school children across Bristol.

 In the Summer there’s also an opportunity to spend time in special schools working with students with additional needs or disabilities, and/or to take part in the Green Apple scheme.

 We will support you throughout your teaching experiences.
-You have a personal university mento,r and a specially-trained mentor in each school.
+You have a personal university mentor and a specially trained mentor in school.

 Your teaching and your written work is assessed separately.
 There are 3 Master’s assignments (20 credits each, of approximately 4,000 words in length).
 One is submitted in each term.

-“The constant support from my university tutor has been amazing - whenever and wherever you need it.”
+“The constant support from my university tutors has been amazing - whenever and wherever you need it.”